Slothkrew/slothkrew.com/_posts/2015-03-03-decisions-on-design.md

 again, this would only hit really old clients who should not be used anymore anyway.

+Judging by the facts (or at least: the things that documentation states as facts) we should be relatively good with our setup, there should not be too many problems.
 I am not an expert on the subject of cryptography and I don't have overwhelming experience with running an XMPP-server for more than myself and some friends so only time will show if the things I stated are really as true as I - and other people - say they are.
 If you experience any problems with our server please let us know.
 We like to learn.